bzar/wasm-intro/README.md

 # WASM-Intro

-A scratchpad of stuff in WebAssembly
+A scratchpad of stuff in WebAssembly.
+All examples are written for simplicity, not good code style nor performance.
+Please do not use anything here in important stuff.

+Much of the toolchain is based on [yurydelendik's "Using WebAssembly in LLVM" gist](https://gist.github.com/yurydelendik/4eeff8248aeb14ce763e).

 ## Build environment